andrefelipeos/buscante/README.md

 # Buscante

-Another project from Alura's Angular training.
+Another project built as part of an Angular training on Alura.

 ## What is this project and what does it do?

 Buscante is a front-end Angular application.
 It allows users to search books on the Google Books API.
 Users cannot add or edit books information with it.

 ## How was it made and what technologies does it use?

-Buscante was made as part of a course on Alura.
-It was built with **Angular** and uses data from the **Google Books API**.

 The following technologies were extensively used in the development of this project: